bartificer/programming-by-stealth/docs/pbs66.md

 ![](../assets/pbs66/Screenshot-2018-10-29-at-19.24.07.png)

-You can find my full sample solution in the `pbs65-challenge-solution` folder in [“>this instalment’s ZIP file](http://<a href=).
+You can find my full sample solution in the `pbs65-challenge-solution` folder in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2018/11/pbs66.zip).

 ## Bootstrap Form Validation

-We learned about HTML5’s built-in form validation features back in instalments [39](https://bartificer.net/pbs39) & [40](https://bartificer.net/pbs40).
-Given that previous versions of HTML had no form validation at all, these new built-in features are a great leap forward, but, they are far from perfect.
+We learned about HTML5’s built-in form validation features back in instalments [39](https://pbs.bartificer.net/pbs39) & [40](https://pbs.bartificer.net/pbs40).
+Given that previous versions of HTML had no form validation at all, these new built-in features are a great leap forward, but they are far from perfect.
 Each browser implements the built-in validation messages differently, and they can’t be styled with CSS.

 Bootstrap offers us a spectrum of choices when it comes to showing validation information to users.
 The least Bootstrap can do is literally nothing!
 This is also what Bootstrap does by default.
 At the other end of the spectrum Bootstrap provides you with all the styles you need to take total control of the presentation of validation information from the browser.
 Doing nothing involves very little work (obviously), and taking full control involves writing a little HTML and a lot of JavaScript.
 The in-between options involve just a little JavaScript and no HTML.